vighnesh153/simple-github-gist-api/README.md

 await projectsFile.save();
 ```

-### If multiple files have updates, you can bulk save all the files by
+### If multiple files have updates, you can bulk save all the files
 ```ts
 await gist.save();
 ```
+> Only files that have un-saved changes will be saved.